scottrlarson/profession/content/services/information/management/system.md

 [Brochure Side 1](/img/packages/system-management/srl-broshure-system-mangement-services1.png)
 [Brochure Side 2](/img/packages/system-management/srl-broshure-system-mangement-services2.png)

-I provide home and small office system management services for security, backup and maintenance of your computer, or computers.
-System Management services include monitoring and maintenance of your devices with robust security software, upkeep of your device, and regular disaster recovery backups of your most important data.
-In many cases, System Management frees you from down-time in your productivity.
-When a problem occurs in these areas, its usually related to a reoccurring issue that is not immediately visible.
-Just like a car, over time, and use, computers require regular maintenance and a fresh look at these important areas of your digital life by someone with experience in forecasting future hardware and software problems.
-Keeping your computer maintained (Updating Software, and monitoring security and backups) helps prevents catastrophic events from occurring.
+I provide recurring home and small office remote system management services for your PC Desktops and Laptops.
+I handle system security, backup and upkeep.
+Remote system management improves performance of your device, minimizes down time and service visits by tuning your system for optimal performance and predicting hardware/software failures.

+I provide piece of mind that the most import parts of your computer are being protected with robust security, upkeep, and regular disaster recovery backups of your most important data.
+Just like a car, computers need love and care on a regular basis.
+With my skills and experience in forecasting future hardware and software problems, I keep you in the loop and aware by handling the tasks of maintaining your device for you, so you do not have to worry that you are missing a vital component needed to keep your device protected from harm.

 {{% system-management-packages %}}

-Instead of purchasing the Security, Upkeep or Backup System Management packages individually, You can purchase a full system management package at $572.00 per year - averaging out to $48.00 Monthly.
+Instead of purchasing the Security, Upkeep or Backup System Management packages individually, You can purchase a recurring full system management package at $572.00 per year - averaging out to $48.00 Monthly.
+Please note that this can and often does reduce your regular service visits, saving you money.
 It includes all software, and monitoring of your security, upkeep and backup.

 ## Backup System Management Service Information

 {{% accordion-list title="Backup System Management Case Study" id="disaster-rec-info"  %}}
 ### Why would I want Disaster Recovery Backup System Management?
 - One of my customers was surprised that the service Carbonite was not backing up a special accounting program data.
-Due to the way in which the application accessed the proprietary data the application prevented Carbonite from accessing and backing-up the data.
+Due to the way in which the application accessed the proprietary data, the application prevented Carbonite from accessing and backing it up.
 The customer had to rebuild that particular data set from scratch.
 - When you run a business and have special software you rely on, I can sit down with you, and find out what data is most important to secure.
 I provide solutions that aim to prevent catastrophic loss of critical data.
 In monitoring backup, I can determine what is being backed up.
 With my **Upkeep System Management Service** I monitoring the life of the hardware which allows me to alert you of a pending failure, or trigger a backup before a loss occurs.
 Even if you have simple needs, don't let the upgrade of your current system slip though the cracks of a upgrade.
 {{% /accordion-list %}}